hmvyp/thicket/docs/readme.txt

 Note that we use the term «target» as a shortcut for «reference target» (i.e. referent).
 At the same time, the «target" may also be  treated as one of the «sources» used while building (merging) the resulting «big» tree.
 Interchangeable use of terms «target» and «source» may be confusing, but in the current context, the two terms just represent different aspects of the same thing.

-Thicket is command line utility, the invokation syntax is:
+Thicket is command line utility, the invokation syntax has two forms:

+1) The first form:

-<thicket executable> <options> root_path scope_path
+<thicket executable> <options>  [--] root_path scope_path

-i.e. something like this:
+Parameters (both are required):

+root_path   — points to the whole «universe» where all paths are resolved scope_path  — a path relative to root_path (!) that points to root subtree
+              where materialization shall be done.

+Example:

 thicket -q /absolute/path/to/my/universe relative/path/where/materialization/needed

-Available options:
+2) The second form:

+<thicket_executable> -root_lev=N <other_options> [--] scope_path

+N specifies the root as parent (N=1), grandparent(N=2), etc., of the scope_path directory

+Parameters:

+scope_path - a path, either absolute or relative to the current(!) working directory,
+             where materialization shall be done.

+Example:

+thicket root_lev=2 .

+In this example Thicket materializes dependencies found in the current working directory with root specified as grandfather of the current working directory

+Available options (for both forms):

 -c clean only (delete all artefacts from previous merging) -f force (do not ask before artefacts deletion)